TLW's Boxing Historyscope

 On Feb.
 23, 1906 24-y.-o.
 180-lb.
 Tommy Burns (1881-1955) outpoints Marvin Hart in 20 rounds in Los Angeles, Calif. to become world heavyweight boxing champ #5 (until 1908); James J. Jeffries is the referee.

 On Dec.
-2, 1908 30-y.-o.
+26, 1908 30-y.-o.
 196-lb.
-Tex.-born black boxer Arthur John "Jack" Johnson (1878-1946) KOS 27-y.-o.
-176-lb. white boxer Tommy Burns in round 14 in Sydney, Australia to become world heavyweight boxing champ #6 and first black champ (until 1915); the referee is Hugh McIntosh; the white-is-wrong news causes a frantic search for a Great White Hope as Johnson, sporting a trademark screw-you white smile easily beats several white contenders, and flaunts it by hiring a white chauffeur and white butler, marrying two white women and cheating on them with dozens of white hos.
+Galveston, Tex.-born black boxer ("the Galveston Giant") John Arthur "Jack" Johnson (1878-1946) KOS 27-y.-o.
+176-lb. white boxer Tommy Burns in round 14 in Sydney, Australia to become world heavyweight boxing champ #6 and first black champ (until 1915); the referee is Hugh McIntosh; the white-is-wrong news causes a frantic search for a Great White Hope as Johnson, sporting a trademark screw-you white smile easily beats several white contenders, and flaunts it by hiring a white chauffeur and white butler, marrying two white women and cheating on them with dozens of white hos; "For more than thirteen years, Jack Johnson was the most famous and the most notorious African-American on Earth."
+(Ken Burns)

 In 1909 George Wesley Bellows (1882-1925) paints Both Members of This Club, an amateur boxing match in a New York City club where the boxers are granted membership only for the duration of the bout; it makes him a star.

-On May 13, 1913 black world heavyweight boxing champ Arthur John "Jack" Johnson (1878-1946) is railroaded through an all-white federal jury in Chicago, Ill. on trumped-up U.S. Mann (White Slave Traffic) Act charges; he supposedly paid white ho and longtime lover Belle Schreiber to come meet him while he traveled from Atlantic City to Philadelphia, thus transporting a woman across state lines for an immoral purpose; he is sentenced to one year in priz, causing him to flee to Canada then Europe, returning in 1920 to serve his sentence in Leavenworth, Kan.
+On May 13, 1913 black world heavyweight boxing champ John Arthur "Jack" Johnson (1878-1946) is railroaded through an all-white federal jury in Chicago, Ill. on trumped-up U.S. Mann (White Slave Traffic) Act charges for supposedly paying white ho and longtime lover Belle Schreiber to come meet him while he traveled from Atlantic City to Philadelphia, thus transporting a woman across state lines for an immoral purpose; after an all-white jury convicts him, he is sentenced to one year and one day in priz in the courtroom of white supremacist judge Kenesaw Mountain Landis despite the alleged offense taking place before passage of the Mann Act, causing him to flee to Canada then Europe, returning in 1920 to serve his sentence in Leavenworth, Kan.

 On May 30, 1913 Russian-born Jewish-Am.
 6'3" boxer Abraham "Abe the Newsboy" Hollandersky (1887-1966) defeats Jack Ortega in nine rounds in Panama City to become the first Am. boxer to win the Panamanian heavyweight title; in 1918 he retires after 1,039 fights since 1905.